Columns Layout = 2

 Hour-long conferences occur in the morning and at noon each day.
 Didactic and case-based conferences are given by our experienced faculty on topics in their field of expertise.
 Additional specialty conferences include such conferences as Morbidity and Mortality Conference, Interesting Case Conference, Grand Rounds, Physics, Journal Club, Ethics and Critical Thinking.
 The core curriculum is repeated every two years.

 Residents undergo formative core competency-based evaluations at the completion of each rotation.
 360-evaluation format is used to evaluate the resident.
 Residents also use confidential evaluations to evaluate the program and faculty.
 Resident comments are valued and used to improve the program and make adjustments as required.
 Residents meet twice a year with the program director and their mentors respectively.

 Residents participate in the annual Radiology In-Service Training exam provided by the American College of Radiology (ACR).
 This exam provides residents an opportunity to compare individual level of training specific sub-specialty subject knowledge with their peers at the institution and across the country.
 Additionally, prior to beginning in-house call in the second year the residents will take a Call Simulation Examination which the residents find very helpful to prepare them for the pace and independence of call.

 Resources, Research and Technology

 Residents will be provided E-books on a residency iPad to supplement their education.
-Additionally, they will be provided a subscription to RADPrimer which is a website with thousands of multiple choice questions to help residents prepare for the Core Board Examination.
+Residents will be provided a subscription to Board Vitals which is a website with thousands of multiple choice questions to help residents prepare for the Core Board Examination.
+Additionally, residents will be provided a subscription to MRI Online which is an online platform with live and recorded lectures, teaching courses and clinical cases to support case-based learning.